• Skip to primary navigation

 • ×

-Marie M. Daly – Fact File
+Marie M. Daly – Wonderful Women in STEM

-Marie Daly was an American biochemist and the first African-American woman to receive a Chemistry Ph.D. in the United States.
+Marie Daly was an American biochemist and the first African-American woman to receive a Chemistry PhD in the United States.
 Marie’s groundbreaking work led to a new understanding of how diet affects the human circulatory system.

 Marie Daly image - inspirational women scientists